awsdocs/aws-storagegateway-user-guide/doc_source/encryption.md

 # Data Encryption Using AWS KMS<a name="encryption"></a>

 AWS Storage Gateway uses SSL/TLS \(Secure Socket Layers/Transport Layer Security\) to encrypt data that is transferred between your gateway appliance and AWS storage\.
 By default, Storage Gateway uses Amazon S3\-Managed Encryption Keys \(SSE\-S3\) to server\-side encrypt all data it stores in Amazon S3\.
-You have an option to use the Storage Gateway API to configure the different gateway types to encrypt data stored in the cloud using the AWS Key Management Service \(KMS\)\.
+You have an option to use the Storage Gateway API to configure your gateway to encrypt data stored in the cloud using server\-side encryption with AWS Key Management Service \(SSE\-KMS\) customer master keys \(CMKs\)\.

+**Important**
+When you use an AWS KMS CMK for server\-side encryption, you must choose a symmetric CMK\.
+Storage Gateway does not support asymmetric CMKs\.
+For more information, see [Using Symmetric and Asymmetric Keys](https://docs.aws.amazon.com/kms/latest/developerguide/symmetric-asymmetric.html) in the *AWS Key Management Service Developer Guide*\.

 **Encrypting a File Share**
 For a file share, you can configure your gateway to encrypt your objects with AWS KMS–managed keys by using SSE\-KMS\.
 For information on using the Storage Gateway API to encrypt data written to a file share, see [CreateNFSFileShare](https://docs.aws.amazon.com/storagegateway/latest/APIReference/API_CreateNFSFileShare.html) in the *AWS Storage Gateway API Reference*\.